cognitedata/transformations-cli/githubaction.md

     SOME_API_KEY: ${{ secrets.SOME_API_KEY }}
 ```

-This GitHub action takes the following inputs:
+This GitHub Action takes the following inputs:

 | Name      | Description |
 |-----------|-------------|